 For nominations in engineering or the applied sciences, nominators should consult the NSERC's Guidelines for the Preparation and Review of Applications in Engineering and the Applied Sciences, and prepare the nomination accordingly.

-The nominators are responsible for assembling the required documentation, which must follow NSERC’s General Presentation format.
+The nominators are responsible for assembling the required documentation, which must adhere to the General Presentation Guidelines.
+Documents that do not meet the presentation standards may be rejected or at a disadvantage in comparison with those that meet the presentation standards.
 Only the documents requested by NSERC will be made available to the selection committee.
-If a nomination package is incomplete, it will be rejected.

 The grant is tenable only at, and with the consent of, the Canadian university named in the nomination material.
 A winning team must designate one of its members to be responsible for the administration of the award.
 This member must be eligible to hold an NSERC grant.
-Refer to NSERC's Eligibility Criteria regarding this matter.
+Refer to NSERC's Eligibility Criteria for Faculty regarding this matter.